Soccer-UEFA considers squad limits, transfer market changes

 "If we allow gaps to become too great we will be neglecting those who have little opportunity.

-"We face a threat that the bottom becomes unstable because the rest of the world is focused on the top and our policies must reflect the stance that we value the entire pyramid."
+"We face a threat that the bottom becomes unstable because the rest of the world is focused on the top."

-"UEFA has a duty to protect the whole of football and not just the elite and not just within our competitions," he added.
+"UEFA has a duty to protect the whole of football and not just the elite," he added.

 A month before Ceferin's election, UEFA announced changes to its flagship Champions League competition, giving more places to teams from Europe's biggest four leagues -- Spain, England, Germany and Italy - and cutting those allocated to the rest.

-He did not specifically refer to this in his speech, though Ceferin has previously said he would not attempt to reverse the changes which will apply to the 2018-21 cycle.
+Ceferin did not specifically refer to this in his speech but, speaking to reporters afterwards, the UEFA chief said he also recognised the importance of the biggest leagues.

+"You cannot ignore the fact that the big five countries bring 86 percent of revenues and take 60 percent of revenues so you have to be diplomatic, you have to be clever," he said.